Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 General liability insurance cost in District of Columbia is shaped by both local business conditions and the type of work you do.
-The product data shows a small-business average of about $33 to $125 per month, based on $1M/$2M limits, while the District-specific average premium range is $48 to $142 per month.
-That gap fits the state’s premium index of 142, which indicates prices above the national average.
+Small-business pricing is often discussed using standard liability limits, while the District-specific average premium range runs higher than that.
+That gap fits the state’s premium index, which indicates prices above the national average.
 For many owners, the final quote depends on industry and risk classification, annual revenue, number of employees, claims history, coverage limits and deductibles, and business location.

-District of Columbia’s market is competitive, with 340 active insurance companies and carriers such as GEICO, State Farm, Allstate, Erie Insurance, and USAA participating in the broader market.
+District of Columbia’s market is competitive, with 340 active insurance companies participating in the broader market.
 Even so, rates can vary because the city’s business mix includes government, professional and technical services, healthcare, accommodation and food services, and education, all of which can present different third-party liability patterns.
 A storefront in a busy commercial corridor may price differently than an office in a lower-traffic building, especially if certificate requests or client contracts call for higher limits.
 The District’s high property crime index and storm history do not directly set general liability rates, but they can influence how insurers view business location and operational exposure.
 If you request a general liability insurance quote in District of Columbia, expect underwriters to focus on revenue, foot traffic, contract requirements, and whether you want standalone coverage or a broader package.

 Industries & Insurance Needs in Washington